 - 3-D modeling (FreeCAD)

 - Business apps (Reddit)

 Node.js is a key technology for the creation of advertising services, game platforms, and chats.
 Besides, Node.js sounds well for fast-performance input/output applications as well as for projects with simultaneously running multiple data sources.

 - Social platforms (LinkedIn)

 - Payment systems (PayPal)

 The present Python vs Node.js analysis does not imply determining the winner since the technologies play on different fields.
 Python is good in intensive data processing while Node.js better suits multi-channel asynchronous processes.

-Even weight categories of our players are different: Python is a programming language while Node.js is a framework.
-Therefore, the only criterium we can use for a legitimate comparison of the two technologies is their applicability to one or another type of software solutions.
+Even the weight categories of our players are different: Python is a programming language while Node.js is a framework.
+Therefore, the only criterium we can use for a legitimate comparison of the two technologies is their applicability to one or another type of software solution.
 Since every software project can be potentially created under different technology stacks some sort of confusion may remain despite any deep analysis: categorization of future projects is a tough task, sometimes.